American RBST Foundation Flock USA0001

 also sold Soay to a second Canadian zoo, The Red Barn in Edmonton, Alberta; another stop

-on its journey into the United States.[4]
+on its journey to the United States.[4]
 Established as a private venture, the Red Barn was

 highly promoted but fell short of expectations and filed for bankruptcy and reorganization